ME-ICA/tedana/docs/denoising.rst

   As an alternative, users may want to try non-aggressive denoising or aggressive denoising combined with component orthogonalization.

-  The main difference between orthogonalizing and non-aggressive is that with orthogonalization, all the variance common across the accepted and rejected components is put in the accepted basket, and therefore it is not removed in the nuisance regression.
+  The main difference between the orthogonalization+aggressive and non-aggressive approaches is that, with orthogonalization, all the variance common across the accepted and rejected components is put in the accepted basket, and therefore it is not removed in the nuisance regression.
   In contrast, with the non-aggressive denoising,